ramy-meng/prompt-eval/README.md

 - How to iterate on prompts using data instead of guesswork
 - Why prompt scoring has variance and how to account for it
 - How Retrieval-Augmented Generation (RAG) gives Claude context for domain-specific questions
+- How Chain-of-Thought reasoning improves transparency and surfaces hidden weaknesses
 - How Constitutional AI uses similar principles at training scale

 ## Want to See the Results Without Running the Code?